rapyd-ai/docs/source/includes/_vision.md

 Computer Vision enables machines to "see" images and recognize objects, entities and texts or extract meta information from a given image.

-Currently, the Computer Vision AI services are only available through the provider Google Cloud Platform (`gcp`).
-More providers will follow soon.

 ## Face Detection

 Face detection identifies faces on images and analyses various characteristics such as the face expression or facial features like eyes, nose or mouth positions.